John

 started working behind the scenes as a producer in the late 1940s.

-the years, he operated several different production companies,
+years, he operated several different production companies, including

 Wayne's

-director Howard Hawks in Red River (1948).
-The western drama
+Howard Hawks in Red River (1948).
+The western drama provided Wayne

-with his adopted son played by Montgomery Clift.
-Also around
+and difficult relationship with his adopted son played by Montgomery

-this time, Wayne also received praise for his work in John Ford's
+Clift.
+Also around this time, Wayne also received praise for his work

 Taking

-Jima (1949), which garnered him his first Academy Award nomination
+(1949), which garnered him his first Academy Award nomination for

-for Best Actor.
-He also appeared in more two westerns by Ford
+Best Actor.
+He also appeared in more two westerns by Ford now considered

 Wayne

-Quiet Man (1952).
-Playing an American boxer with a bad reputation,
+Man (1952).
+Playing an American boxer with a bad reputation, his character

-his character moved to Ireland where he fell in love with a local
+moved to Ireland where he fell in love with a local woman (Maureen

-woman (Maureen O'Hara).
-This film is considered Wayne's most
+O'Hara).
+This film is considered Wayne's most convincing leading romantic

 A